Demmonics/Demmonics/README.md

 - 🌱 I’m currently learning pyhton java script and 3d animation
 - 💞️ I’m looking to collaborate on coding and video editing
 - 📫 How to reach me insta  demmonics__ mail demmonics@gmail.com
-- 😄 Pronouns: why does this even exits
 - ⚡ Fun fact: Coding is like cooking

 <!---